ACRLDigSchol/deconstructing-consultations/activity-2/index.md

 ### Schedule

 * 2:35–2:40.
-Pick a consultation scenario and a partner.
+Choose a partner, and discuss assigned consultation scenario.
 * 2:40–3:00.
-Discuss with your partner (segue into table-based discussions if you'd like).
+Segue into table-based discussion.
 * 3:00–3:15.
 Report out, sharing strategies and approaches with larger group.

 ### Materials